YamYammington/twitchbotchecker/README.md

 # twitchbotchecker

-a twitch bot that checks for bot accounts in the viewer list
+A bot for Twitch built in python that checks for bot accounts in the viewer lists, and automatically takes action by banning them or alerting moderators.